nfdi4cat/voc4cat/templates/README.md

+# Excel templates

-The templates here match structure-wise with the templates in [VocExcel](https://github.com/nfdi4cat/vocexcel) of the same version number.
+The templates here match structure-wise with the templates in [VocExcel](https://github.com/nfdi4cat/VocExcel) of the same version number.

 # Template version 0.4.3

+## Revision 2023-06a

+The following has changed compared to the last revision.

+- Corrected the pre-defined prefix for voc4cat.

 ## Revision 2023-03a